ifrost/afterwriting-labs/docs/clients.md

 | scenes_numbers | "none"/"left"/"right"/"both" | side of auto-numbering scenes |
 | each_scene_on_new_page | true/false | break page after a scene |

-Variables
+Snippets
 ---------

 In your config file you can add reusable snippets.
 Each time you use a snippet in your script it will be replaced with a specified text.
+It might be useful if you are not sure about names for your characters.
 Example:

 The config file: